 You can usually find pre-made seasonings in the spice section of your local grocery store, but I much prefer to make my own!
 It allows you to control the flavor of your steak French fries and is often much more budget-friendly.

 The important thing is to use a blend with chunks of spices.
-They stick to the fires more easily, add little bursts of flavor and a bit of crunch.
+They stick to the fries more easily, add little bursts of flavor and a bit of crunch.
 Here’s what you need:

 • Smoked Paprika